brianmichel/Helmet/README.md

 * Download the latest release from [here](https://github.com/brianmichel/Helmet/releases) and move the .xcplugin file to `~/Application Support/Developer/Shared/Xcode/Plugin-ins`

 After installation, restart xcode to load the plugin.
-Helmet can be removed simply by deleting `Hemlet.xcplugin` from `~/Application Support/Developer/Shared/Xcode/Plugin-ins` and restart Xcode.
+Helmet can be removed simply by deleting `Helmet.xcplugin` from `~/Application Support/Developer/Shared/Xcode/Plugin-ins` and restart Xcode.

 Issues
 ----